The magic thread lift15/02/21

 How come my cog threads dropped 2 weeks after I had them done???

-Cog threads transiently reposition the skin as they hook to the undersurface of the dermis.
-However, with facial movement these hooks slip and a drop may be seen.
-But then, over the next 10 days to 3 months, collagen is laid down around the thread and forms a natural scaffold around it.
+There are different types of PDO threads out there.
+There are cutting cogs and moulded cogs.
+MINT threads have moulded cogs and so have lifting capacity X4 that of cutting cogs.
+With MINT threads there can be a small drop a few weeks later but in my experience it is a lot less drop compared to some other PDO threads.
+However, over the next 10 days to 3 months, collagen is laid down around the thread and forms a natural scaffold around it.
 When the thread dissolves, this natural scaffold remains and continues to suspend the facial structures near it, this is why the aesthetic improvements continue even when the threads have dissolved.

 Is having a thread lift a one off procedure?